A Note on Sources and Methodology

 Introduction: The Career That Ended at 7:10 PM

-On 11 February 1873, at seven minutes past seven in the evening, Simeon Solomon was arrested in a public urinal in Stratford Place Mews, off Oxford Street in London.
+On 11 February 1873, at ten minutes past seven in the evening, Simeon Solomon was arrested in a public urinal in Stratford Place Mews, off Oxford Street in London.
 He was thirty-two years old.

 By any measure of the Victorian art world, Solomon was at the height of his career.
-He had exhibited at the Royal Academy since the age of fifteen.
-Edward Burne-Jones, the Pre-Raphaelite painter then at the peak of his own reputation, had written of Solomon: “He is the greatest artist of us all; we are mere schoolboys compared with you.”
+He had entered the Royal Academy Schools at fifteen and first exhibited at the Royal Academy at seventeen.
+Edward Burne-Jones, the Pre-Raphaelite painter then at the peak of his own reputation, is recorded telling Solomon he was “the greatest artist of us all; we are mere schoolboys compared with you.”
 Solomon’s work — devotional, sacred, suffused with Jewish and Christian mysticism, the figures of angels and saints rendered in the androgynous idiom that was his signature — had been celebrated, collected, and discussed as among the finest painting of its generation.

 The Royal Academy, which had received his work since he was a child prodigy, said nothing.
 His former colleagues, who had described him as the greatest artist of his generation, did not write in his defense.
 His name was spoken, when it was spoken at all, in whispers.
 Oscar Wilde, who admired Solomon’s work, referred to him as “that strange genius” after the arrest — a phrase that contains, in its careful distance, everything the institution chose not to say.